lachrymator/RF-Score/rescoring2/README.md

 ## Results

 The test sets in datasets 1 and 2 are docked by Vina.
-Let RMSDi denote the RMSD between the docked pose with ith (i=0,1,...,9) best model score and the crystal pose, and RMSDm=min(RMSD1,RMSD2,...,RMSD9).
+Let RMSDi denote the RMSD between the docked pose with the ith (i=0,1,...,9) best model score and the crystal pose, and RMSDm=min(RMSD1,RMSD2,...,RMSD9).

 ### Rescoring docked poses on dataset 1